rse/gridless/README.md

 HTML Tables vs. CSS Grids
 -------------------------

+"A Web developer goes into a bar, but leaves as soon as he sees the table layout." &mdash; unknown

 People since years debate on "HTML Tables vs. CSS Positioning for Layouting Content".
 The common consensus is that CSS Positioning is